Aaravshah2907/College-Wifi-Login/README.md

 The app will now run automatically every 3,600 seconds and at startup, ensuring uninterrupted connectivity.

 ---

 ## Automate execution of `wifi_login.sh` on Linux with systemd-timer

 1. After setting up credentials in `wifi_login.sh` on line 45 and 46, as root or with sudo execute:

     ```bash
     sudo mv wifi_login.sh /usr/local/bin/
     ```

 2. Move the systemd files to their locations as root or with sudo:

     ```bash
     sudo mv systemd/wifi_login.service systemd/wifi_login.timer /etc/systemd/system/
     ```

 3. Enable and Start the timer:

     ```bash
     sudo systemctl daemon-reexec
     sudo systemctl daemon-reload
     sudo systemctl enable --now wifi_login.timer
     ```

     This will start a systemd-timer which will run `wifi_login.sh` every 2000 seconds starting at boot.
 4. Check status if the timer is running with:

-    ```
+    ```bash
     systemctl list-timers --all
     ```